-Place the noise impact into context (see 3.6 'How the context affects an assessment'), and demonstrate that emissions have been prevented or minimised as far as reasonably practicable.
+Place the noise impact into context (see how the context affects an assessment) and demonstrate that noise emissions have been prevented or minimised as far as reasonably practicable.
 For your justification:

-- concentrate on the dominant noise sources (and where necessary consider the influence of individual sub-components within a system); - detail all existing noise attenuation measures (enclosures, silencers, location of kit, operating time restrictions, maintenance regimes, etc.); - for dominant noise sources, consider all noise reduction techniques and come to a reasoned determination of what is achievable; - where upgrades are identified state the predicted impact of the works and commit to firm completion timescales; and - develop a Noise Management Plan (if there will be an impact beyond the site boundary).
+- concentrate on the dominant noise sources (and where necessary consider the influence of individual sub-components within a system) - detail all existing noise attenuation measures (enclosures, silencers, location of kit, operating time restrictions and maintenance regimes) - for dominant noise sources, consider all noise reduction techniques and come to a reasoned determination of what is achievable - where upgrades are identified state the predicted impact of the works and commit to firm completion timescales - develop a noise management plan (if there will be a noise impact beyond the site boundary)

-3.4 Noise impact on other species
+Noise impact on other species

-In some cases, you may need to consider the impact of noise on other species and habitats as well.
+In some cases you may need to consider the impact of noise on other species and habitats as well.
 For example, if your site is next to a Site of Special Scientific Interest or nature reserve.

 In these instances, it is not appropriate to use the BS 4142 methodology because this standard is based on human hearing and sensitivity to sound.
-The frequency of human hearing ranges from 20Hz to 20kHz, which is quite different to other species.
-For example, many species of birds have relatively insensitive hearing above 10kHz but are more sensitive at lower frequencies.
+The frequency of human hearing ranges from 20 to 20kHz, which is quite different to other species.
+For example, many species of birds have relatively insensitive hearing above 10kHz, but are more sensitive at lower frequencies.
 Sounds that might trouble humans may not be detectable by other species, and vice versa.

-The impact of noise on non-human species is a growing area of research and must be considered on a species-by-species basis.
+The impact of noise on non-human species is a growing area of research and must be considered on a species by species basis.
 Studies suggest that disturbances such as noise, light and close proximity of humans can have an impact on wildlife.
-This could cause changes in behaviour such as foraging, the pitch of bird song, reproduction rates and population density.
+This could cause changes in:

+- behaviour such as foraging

+- the pitch of bird song

+- · reproduction rates and population density

 These impacts are not limited to vertebrates.
-For example, a recent study found that boat noise reduced the growth rate of freshwater mussels, indicating noise as a source of stress.
+For example, a recent study found that boat noise reduced the growth rate of fresh water mussels, indicating noise as a source of stress.

 The population density of one species will in turn impact other parts of the food chain, even if those other species are not directly affected by the noise.

-You should identify any potentially noise sensitive wildlife areas and consider both the threshold of hearing of the key sensitive species and the characteristics of the sound source.
+You should identify any potentially noise sensitive wildlife areas and consider both the:

+- threshold of hearing of the key sensitive species - · characteristic of the sound source

 Where there is a potential impact, contact your regulator for specific advice.

-3.5 Vibration impact assessments
+Vibration impact assessments

-We recommended that you consider vibration early in the risk assessment process, as it can be difficult and costly to mitigate retrospectively.
-You should get advice from a dedicated vibration specialist as this is a niche area of acoustics.
+We recommend that you consider vibration early in the risk assessment process as it can be difficult and costly to mitigate retrospectively.
+If the initial risk assessment indicates a risk of vibration outside the site boundary, you must submit a vibration impact assessment to your regulator.